rschramm9/MOTUS_KIOSK/documentation/5_TIPS_TRICKS_MAINTENANCE.md

 ### 7.0 - How to Cleanup Data Cache

 If a kiosk has its EnableWriteCache set to 1 (default) ,  recently retrieved detection data are stored in a local cache to reduce calls out to motus.org.
 These can grow old and you may want to purge them after some period to recover space.
 Each kiosk instance has its own data cache.
-Cached files are in the MOTUS_KIOSK/kiosks/*kioskname*/data/cache folder.
+Cached files are in the data/cache subdirectory of wherever your kiosk folder is stored (eg.  /Users/MOTUS_USER/Documents/kiosks/*kioskname*/data/cache ).
 They all end in name .Rda  It is always completely safe to delete any or all of them.

-### 8.0 - Build a complete data cache nightly
+### 8.0 - BuildCache.R

 The kiosk app utilizes a data cache to improve performance by storing recent data requests in al local file.
 If  data cached on disk is older than the age threshold set in the kiosk.cfg file, fresh data is requested from motus.org.
-Some sites are frequented by birds with high burst rates or significant residence times, that make the motus.org request take 30-45 seconds to load.
+Some sites are frequented by birds with high burst rates or significant residence times, that make the motus.org request take 30-45 seconds to load or more.
 This can make the user interface frustrating to use.

-One approach to consider to improve performance is to build a complete cache for all detected tags for all of the available receivers in your kiosk.cfg.
+One approach to consider to improve responsiveness is to build a subset of the most recently detected tags for each receiver in your kiosk.cfg.
 If you build the cache late at night and set the cache maximum age to 24 hrs then cached data will always be available and up-to-date within last 24 hrs.
 New tags detected and visible at Motus.org at your recievers 'today' will not be shown on your kiosk  until the cached data expires or the cache is rebuilt - eg 'tomorrow'.
 Keep in mind if you do this that any changes to your kiosks 'ignore.csv' file also will not take effect until the cached data expires or the cache is rebuilt.

+A downside to this is that this technique is it results in a burst of data requests to motus.org servers for a short period of time.
+Motus .org has valid concerns that a large number of requests may impact thier servers which have been recently under attack by automated bots.

+ The BuildCache.R script can be run nightly to repopulate the cache with a small subset of only the longest loading recently detected tags.
+Parameters in the kiosk.cfg file limit both the frequency and the number of http requests going out to motus.org.
+Care is required for setting of these parameters to balance the desire for responsiveness with concerns for impacting motus.org.
+When scheduling this to run late at night further limits interaction with motus.org to off-hours.

+WARNING: Over-use of BuildCache may result in restrictions or a block placed on your kiosk's access to data.

-The script BuildCache.R in the main project directory will do this.
+The script BuildCache.R in the main MOTUS_KIOSK project.
 It can be made to run from a Windows batch file that is started nightly via the **Windows Task Scheduler**.
 (Similar to how the kiosk server is started at boot.)

 **8.1** - Login as administrator Admin